WesselSmit/education-portal/DESIGN_RATIONALE.md

 We used a few principles to maintain an overview when dealing with the large amounts of data in our app;

 To make sure users aren't overwhelmed with your content you have to spread it out over multiple pages, for every resource/user-goal we made a page.
-We chose to make a lot of pages and offer users clear navigation to find the pages, this combination is important because dividing your content can cause users to miss or even be aware of it's existence within the app (this is actually the main problem in the current portal).
+We chose to make a lot of pages and offer users clear navigation to find the pages, this combination is important because dividing your content can cause users to miss or not even be aware of it's existence within the app (this is actually the main problem in the current portal).

 So we divide the content into smaller components/pages and we make sure users can find the pages, besides that we prioritize our data.
 The menu is divided into primary and secondary links.
 The primary links always have a subtext and show an icon, secondary links are smaller, don't show subtext and don't have icons.
 This is once again part of making sure users know of the content you're offering but also makes finding the most important content easier.